keszegrobert/calibration/README.md

 ```$ roslaunch calibrator_gazebo calibrator_world.launch```

-The robot will adjust its joints into random positions therefore the calibration will be able to see the checkerboard from different random angles and heights by running:
+The robot will adjust its joints into random positions by running:

 ```$ rosrun calibrator_control camera_mover.py```

+The calibration will be able to see the checkerboard from different random angles and heights.

 ## Calibration